cafebazaar/BazaarUpdater/README.md

 > ⚠️ Note: This feature requires Bazaar version 26.2.0 or higher.

+> ⚠️ Package Name : Ensure the package name (also known as the application ID in Android) in your source code exactly matches the one used in the already published app.
+This is typically defined in your app's AndroidManifest.xml file.

+> ⚠️ Signature : The app must be signed with the same key as the published version.
+Make sure you’re using the correct keystore and alias that were used for the original app.

 ### Checking for Auto Update

 To check whether Auto Update is enabled for your application in Bazaar, use the following code: